Nexai-net/democrite/README.md

 > [!IMPORTANT]
 > The development is still in alpha phase

-Democrite provide an automatic orchestration & configuration system to be able to dynamicly create, edit and modify grain interactions.
+Democrite offers an automated orchestration and configuration system, enabling dynamic creation, editing, and modification of grain interactions.

-Democrite use build-in [Features](#features) to managed virtual grains and communication between them using mainly serializable descriptions.
-This allow to create easily different [Sequences](#sequences) of vgrains that transform into input to output.
-Using [Signals](#signals) to send information and [Triggers](#triggers) differents [Sequences](#sequences), chain the treatment through a graph.
+It incorporates built-in [Features](#features) to manage virtual grains and facilitate communication between them, primarily through serializable descriptions.
+This simplifies the creation of various [Sequences](#sequences) of virtual grains that can be transformed from input to output.
+Democrite utilizes [Signals](#signals) to transmit information and [Triggers](#triggers) to initiate different [Sequences](#sequences), thereby chaining processes through a graph.

 <p align="center">
     <img src="assets/full-schema.png" width="500px" />
 </p>

-Democrite is a layer above [Microsoft Orleans](https://docs.microsoft.com/dotnet/orleans/) that means all the feature of orleans remains.
+Democrite functions as a layer on top of [Microsoft Orleans](https://docs.microsoft.com/dotnet/orleans/), ensuring that all features of Orleans are retained.
 - **Scalability** using silo as virtually one server
 - **Robustes** through virtual actor model
 - **Simplicity** by grain design

-All orleans configuration remains possible however a simplify fluent configuration model is provide by democrite.
+All configurations possible with Orleans are still available, but Democrite offers a simplified, fluent configuration model.

 [Release Notes](/docs/ReleaseNotes.md)<br />
 [Teams](/docs/Team.md)